 For certain categories of income, the payer of income has to withhold tax at source, file tax return, and submit the amount of tax withheld to the District Revenue Office within seven days after the end of the month.
 The tax withheld shall then be credited against the tax liability of a taxpayer at the time of filing PIT return.
 The followings are the withholding tax rates on some categories of income.

 Corporate tax is a direct tax levied on a juristic company or partnership carrying on business in Thailand or not carrying on business in Thailand but deriving certain types of income from Thailand According to revenue code the term juristic company or partnership (hereinafter called company) means a limited company, a limited partnership or a registered partnership incorporated under Thai law or foreign law as well as an association and a foundation.

 The taxable income under the Revenue Code is net profit which is calculated by deducting income from business or income arising from business carried on in an accounting period with expenses, an accounting period shall be twelve months.

-Any person or juristic person provides services in Thailand and has an annual turnover exceeding 1.8 million baht is subject to VAT in Thailand.
-Service is deemed to be provided in Thailand if the service is performed in Thailand regardless where it is utilized or if it is performed elsewhere and utilized in Thailand.
+Any person or juristic person who provides services in Thailand and has an annual turnover exceeding 1.8 million baht is subject to VAT in Thailand.
+Service is deemed to be provided in Thailand if the service is performed in Thailand regardless of where it is utilized or if it is performed elsewhere and utilized in Thailand.
 VAT taxable period is a calendar month.
-VAT return therefore must be filed on a monthly basis.
+VAT returns therefore must be filed on a monthly basis.
 VAT return (Form VAT 30) together with tax payment, if any, must be submitted to Area Revenue Branch Office within 15 days of the following month.

 Specific Business Tax (SBT)